ali-ghanbari/objsim/README.md

 We believe such an efficient and effective method for patch prioritization will contribute significantly for bringing APR systems to everyday programming.

-[^1]: [Closure-62](https://github.com/Greg4cr/defects4j/blob/additional-faults-1.4/framework/projects/Closure/patches/62.src.patch) and [Closure-63](https://github.com/Greg4cr/defects4j/blob/additional-faults-1.4/framework/projects/Closure/patches/63.src.patch) are duplicated in Defects4J database.
-We counted them once in our analyses.

-[^2]: [Closure-92](https://github.com/Greg4cr/defects4j/blob/additional-faults-1.4/framework/projects/Closure/patches/92.src.patch) and [Closure-93](https://github.com/Greg4cr/defects4j/blob/additional-faults-1.4/framework/projects/Closure/patches/93.src.patch) are duplicated in Defects4J database.
-We counted them once in our analyses.
+### References

-[^3]: Tan, et al., "Anti-patterns in search-based program repair," in FSE'16.
+[1] Tan, et al., "Anti-patterns in search-based program repair," in FSE'16.

-[^4]: Wen, et al., "Context-Aware Patch Generation for Better Automated Program Repair," in ICSE'18.
+[2]: Wen, et al., "Context-Aware Patch Generation for Better Automated Program Repair," in ICSE'18.